 You can submit your R&D project application between 19 December 2022 and 24 February 2023 by visiting the Eurogia 2030 website.

 Eureka programme: Clusters Eurogia

 - South Korea

-Eurogia 2030 is on the front line in the energy field to achieve carbon neutrality goals.
-Through low carbon technologies R&D solutions, Eurogia aims to contribute to attaining a sustainable environment, reducing climate change and sustainable growth.
+Eurogia2030 is on the front line in the Energy field to achieve carbon neutrality goals.
+Through Low Carbon Technologies R&D solutions Eurogia aims to contribute for a sustainable environment, for the reduction of climate change and for a sustainable growth.

-For more details, visit Eurogia’s website or contact the Cluster offices and your national funding body.
+For more details, visit Eurogia website or contact the Cluster offices and your national funding body.

 Some of the targeted challenges to achieve these goals are necessary, but not limited to:

 - Carbon-free energy supply